Skills Center

 School Year Skills Center

-The Seattle Skills Center is now accepting applications for the 2024-2025 School year!
-Please contact our office at skillscenterinfo@seattleschools.org for questions about current school year enrollment.
+The Seattle Skills Center is accepting limited applications for the 2024-25 school year for only two classes: Media Arts and Video Game Design.
+Please contact our office staff at skillscenterinfo@seattleschools.org for enrollment information.

 The Seattle Skills Center is committed to delivering advanced career and technical education for high school students.